MicrosoftDocs/entra-docs/docs/identity/saas-apps/icims-tutorial.md

 ## Add ICIMS from the gallery

 To configure the integration of ICIMS into Microsoft Entra ID, you need to use the [Enterprise App Configuration Wizard](https://portal.office.com/AdminPortal/home?Q=Docs#/azureadappintegration).
-In this wizard, you can add an application to your tenant, add users/groups to the app, assign roles, as well as walk through the SSO configuration as well.
+In this wizard, you can add an application to your tenant, add users/groups to the app, assign roles, and walk through the SSO configuration as well.
 [Learn more about Microsoft 365 wizards.](/microsoft-365/admin/misc/azure-ad-setup-guides)  Configure and test Microsoft Entra SSO with ICIMS using a test user called **B.Simon**.
 For SSO to work, you need to establish a link relationship between a Microsoft Entra user and the related user in ICIMS.

 To configure and test Microsoft Entra SSO with ICIMS, perform the following steps: